-A commitment to excellence was sewn into the fabric of the institution upon its founding in 1925.
-It has been nurtured throughout the years by an investment in high-quality teaching, supplemented by an emphasis on practical applications in learning, enhanced by technological advances, and held together each and every year by a terrific group of faculty, staff, and students.
-North Central Missouri College faculty are exceptionally focused on teaching and personal attention to learning.
-Small class sizes and multiple options in scheduling serve a variety of needs, ranging from dual credit courses to traditional classroom and on-line offerings, traditional students to adult learners, and beyond to senior members of the community and region.
-From the renovated Geyer Hall, to Cross Hall, and the Barton Farm Campus, classrooms and laboratories are modern, equipped with the latest technology, and are aesthetically pleasant and vibrant learning environments.
 Numerous partnerships with business and industry provide applied and expanded learning opportunities, geared toward career entry and advancement.
-NCMC offers customized training programs, aligned with career transitions, and opportunities for developing expertise as technology and times change.
+NCMC also offers customized training programs aligned with career development and workplace transitions as opportunities for developing expertise as technology changes.
 The increasingly diverse population of learners in the region has created a need for expansion, both geographically and through course delivery methods.
 The variety of courses and programs delivered online have expanded considerably.
-In addition to the main campus, NCMC offers classes at the Barton Farm Campus in Trenton, the North Belt Center in Country Club, and locations in Maryville, Chillicothe, and Bethany, as well as other locations throughout northwest Missouri.
+In addition to the main campus, NCMC offers classes at the Barton Farm Campus in Trenton, the North Belt Center in Country Club, Savannah, Maryville, and Bethany.

-We are accessible, whether you live up the street or half-way around the world!
-Come and visit us.
+Whether you live up the street or half-way around the world, come and visit us.
 NCMC is a wonderful place.
 We hope you will decide to join us!